Ostrich-AI/Ostrich-AI.github.io/about.md

+---
+title: About Me | Mihir Thakkar
+---

 [About](/about.md) | [Tech Stack](/tech-stack.md) | [Portfolio](/portfolio.md) | [GitHub Stats](/github-stats.md) | [Credits](/credits.md)

 I am a results-driven professional with over a decade of success spanning Marketing, Business Management, Manufacturing, and Logistics.